- Type of qualification

 Nursing simulation suites

-We offer contemporary clinical simulation in our new clinical suites.
-Each suite is different, but most have a mock hospital setting and two-way observation spaces.
+We offer contemporary clinical simulation in both our Manawatū and Wellington clinical suites.
+Each suite has a mock hospital setting and 2-way observation spaces.
 They also have standard nursing equipment for hospital and community work.
 You will learn and practice nursing skills through role-play, case studies and simulations using state-of-the-art manikins.

 Empathy Labs